Jul 9, 2020

 Bobbi has worked in the mental health field for over 20 years.
-She is a Licensed Clinical Professional Counselor and works as an independent contractor for Neuro Harmony, LLC.
+She is a Licensed Clinical Professional Counselor with Neuro Harmony, LLC.
 She earned her Associate's Degree in Psychology from John Wood Community College in Quincy, IL.
 She was one of the first three students to earn a Bachelor of Social Work from the University of Illinois at Springfield and completed a Master of Arts in Child, Family, and Community Services and completed extensive course work in Human Development Counseling at University of Illinois at Springfield.
 She later taught sociology and psychology at John Wood Community College and social work classes at U of I Springfield as well as teaching psychology at Western Illinois Correctional Center.
 Bobbi has experience working in child welfare, marriage and family counseling, individual outpatient therapy, inpatient child and adolescent therapy, and dual diagnosis counseling.

 Bryanna grew up an hour south of Chicago in Bradley, IL.
 About 3 years ago moved to Edwardsville to go to school and work.
 While in Edwardsville she met her boyfriend, Adam, who is originally from the Mattoon area.
 At the beginning of 2020 moved to Mattoon to be closer to both of their families.
 Bry enjoys spending time with friends and family.
 The move has given Bry the opportunity to work with Neuro Harmony.
 She looks forward to the future, and where life will lead her.